abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 So, after choosing the best way to express the relationship (they are all equivalent) we are ready to present our final definition:

-> The function object $A → B$ is the topmost object which is related to objects $A$ and $B$ in such a way that $A ∧ (A → B) → B$.
+> The implication object $A → B$ is the topmost object which is related to objects $A$ and $B$ in such a way that $A ∧ (A → B) → B$.
+{: .definition}

-The existence of this function object (called *exponential object* or *hom-object* in category-theoretic terms) is the final condition for an order/lattice to be a representation of logic.
+The existence of this implication object (called *exponential object* or *hom-object* in category-theoretic terms) is the final condition for an order/lattice to be a representation of logic.

-Note, by the way, that this definition of function object is valid specifically for intuinistic logic.
+Note, by the way, that this definition of implication object is valid specifically for intuitionistic logic.
 For classical logic, the definition of  is simpler --- there $A → B$ is just $\lnot A ∨ B$, because of the law of excluded middle.

-Note also, that there might be several objects that play the role of $A → B$, for some $A$ and $B$, but they would be isomorphic to each other i.e. like meets and joins, function object is defined *up to a (unique) isomorphism*.
+Note also, that there might be several objects that play the role of $A → B$, for some $A$ and $B$, but they would be isomorphic to each other i.e. like meets and joins, implication object is defined *up to a (unique) isomorphism*.

 ### The *if and only if* operation